Fanen-Asher/N26_Test/CaseStudy.md

 `sudo service awslogs start`

-## create dummy log file at the location you can configured in the file and keep appending some data (e.g create and append data in /var/logapplication log file)
+## create dummy log file at the location you can configured in the file and keep appending some data (e.g create and append data in /var/logapplication.log file)

 ## then we can verify we can see logs in CloudWatch logs console